Danish marking scale

 ECTS credits indicate the student workload required to complete a course.
 They reflect the relationship between the quantity of work required for each course and the quantity of work required to complete a full year of academic study at Business Academy Aarhus.

-In the ECTS system, 60 points represents the workload for one academic year of study (two semesters), whereas 30 points represents one semester.
-Points are only granted for completed courses.
+In the ECTS system, 60 credits represents the workload for one academic year of study (two semesters), whereas 30 credits represents one semester.
+Credits are only granted for completed courses, which must be passed with an exam.

 |Danish Mark||Definition||ECTS Mark|